-- (e) Establish clear hiring policies for employees and former employees of the independent accountants. - (f) Review the Company's annual audited financial statements and quarterly financial statements with management and the independent accountants (including the Company's disclosure under Management's Discussion and Analysis of Financial Condition and Results of Operations).
-The Chair of the Audit Committee may represent the entire Audit Committee for purposes of the review of quarterly statements. - (g) Receive and review required communications from the independent accountants, including: (a) any items required to be communicated by the independent accountants in accordance with Public Company Accounting Oversight Board (PCAOB) Audit Standard No. 16, (b) if applicable, any audit problems or difficulties and management's response; and (c) timely reports regarding the following matters in connection with any audits performed by the Company's independent accountants: - (1) all critical accounting policies and practices to be used; - (2) all alternative treatments of financial information within generally accepted accounting principles that have been discussed with management officials of the Company, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the independent accountant; and - (3) other material written communications between the independent accountant and the Company's management, such as any management letter or schedule of unadjusted differences.
+- (e) At least annually, evaluate the independent accountants' qualifications, performance and independence, including a review and evaluation of the lead partner of the independent accountants.
+Confirm that the lead or coordinating audit partner having primary responsibility for the audit or review and the concurring or reviewing partner of the independent accounts are rotated at least every five years and that other audit partners (as defined by the SEC) are rotated at least every seven years in accordance with rules promulgated by the SEC.
+Consider whether there should be a regular rotation of the independent accountants.
+As part of the Audit Committee's annual evaluation of the independent accountants, discuss with the Company's internal auditor and management their views as to the competence, performance and independence of the independent accountants. - (f) Establish clear hiring policies for employees and former employees of the independent accountants. - (g) Review the Company's annual audited financial statements and quarterly financial statements with management and the independent accountants (including the Company's disclosure under Management's Discussion and Analysis of Financial Condition and Results of Operations).
+The Chair of the Audit Committee may represent the entire Audit Committee for purposes of the review of quarterly statements. - (h) Review with management and the independent accountants: (a) major issues regarding accounting principles and financial statement presentations, including any significant changes in the Company's selection or application of accounting principles, and major issues as to the adequacy of the Company's internal controls and any special audit steps adopted in light of material control deficiencies; (b) analysis prepared by management and/or the independent accountings setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including the effects of alternative GAAP methods on the financial statements; and (c) the effect of regulatory and accounting initiatives, as well as off-balance sheet structures, on the financial statements of the Company. - (i) Receive and review with the independent accountants required communications from the independent accountants, including: (a) any items required to be communicated by the independent accountants in accordance with Public Company Accounting Oversight Board (PCAOB) Audit Standard No. 16, (b) if applicable, any audit problems or difficulties and management's response; and (c) timely reports regarding the following matters in connection with any audits performed by the Company's independent accountants: - (1) all critical accounting policies and practices to be used; - (2) any matters arising from the audit of the Company's financial statements that are deemed to constitute "critical audit matters" as defined by applicable PCAOB audit standards: - (3) all alternative treatments of financial information within generally accepted accounting principles that have been discussed with management officials of the Company, ramifications of the use of such alternative disclosures and treatments, and the treatment preferred by the independent accountant;

+(3) other material written communications between the independent accountant and the Company's management, such as any management letter or schedule of unadjusted differences.